It’s one of the most crucial indicators of your financial health — and for one in five people, it’s got an error on it.

 Why Is It Important to Check My Credit Reports?

 Your credit report is an important measure of your financial health — the main thing standing between you and getting approved for a credit card or loan.
 That’s why it’s important to be proactive and check up on your credit reports often.
-The pandemic has led credit bureaus to temporarily loosen their normal standards and make credit reports more accessible, with the option to access it as often as once a week for the next year.

 By doing this, you can stay on top of important financial information that affects many parts of your life.
 And if you’re worried you’ll impact your credit by checking it often, don’t be.
 Checking your own credit score is considered a soft inquiry, which means it won’t raise any red flags on your credit history.